wing5wong/artisan-rc-static/source/_news/2019-08-10_upcoming-events.md

 If you do not want your child to participate, or your child doesn't want to participate, you can either:

-■ complete and return the 'opt out' form attached

 ■ inform the school via text or phone call